Updated on June 24th, 2020 by Bob Ciura

 The Fuze, NOS, and Honset Tea brands are the biggest success stories so far at the Venturing & Emerging Brands division.
 Fuze in particular has done exceptionally well and reached billion dollar brand status in 2014.
 Coca-Cola acquired Fuze beverages in 2007 for around $250 million.

 Coca-Cola bought 40% of Honest Tea in 2008 for $43 million.
 The company purchased the remainder of the company in 2011.
-Since Coca-Cola was exercising an option to purchase the entire company made in a deal in 2008, Coca-Cola likely paid under $150 million for the entire business, but the exact details are not disclosed.
-Honest Tea generated an estimated $130 million in sales in fiscal 2014.
-Coca-Cola is quickly expanding the Honest Tea brand.
-Honest Tea now has an exclusive deal with Wendy’s (WEN) to sell tea at the hamburger retailer.
-In addition, Coca-Cola has introduced Honest Fizz organic zero calorie sodas to capitalize on the Honest brand name.
+Since Coca-Cola was exercising an option to purchase the entire company made in a deal in 2008, Coca-Cola likely paid under $150 million for the entire business, but the exact details were not disclosed.

 Coca-Cola Growth Potential

 In 2007 Coca-Cola had 10 billion dollar brands.
-Just 8 years later, the company has 20 billion dollar brands.
-The company sells 1.9 billion beverage servings every day.
-Coca-Cola’s global position by ready-to-drink beverage category is shown in the image below.
+Just 8 years later, the company reached 20 billion dollar brands.
+The company sells 2 billion beverage servings every day.
+Coca-Cola’s leading global position across its various beverage categories is shown in the image below:

-In the United States, there is a perception that sodas (also called sparkling beverages) are in decline due to health concerns.
-The demise of the soda is fiction.
+In the United States, consumption of soda is in decline due to health concerns.
+But rumors of the demise of soda is overdone.
 Sparkling beverage sales are growing globally, although not as quickly as non-carbonated (also called still) beverage sales.
-The image below shows this growth over the last several years.

-In total, Coca-Cola shareholders can expect earnings-per-share growth of 7% to 9% a year going forward.
-This growth combined with the company’s 3.3% dividend yield gives investors expected total returns of between 10% and 12% a year going forward.
+In total, we believe Coca-Cola shareholders can expect adjusted earnings-per-share growth of 6% to 8% a year going forward.
+This growth combined with the company’s 3.5% dividend yield gives investors expected total returns in the high single-digits, assuming a relatively flat valuation multiple.

 The Safety of Investing in Coca-Cola

-Total returns of 10% to 12% a year should appeal to investors looking to compound their wealth over time.
+Total returns of 8% to 10% a year should appeal to investors looking to compound their wealth over time.
 Coca-Cola shares have even greater appeal due to their low-risk nature.
 Coca-Cola is a Dividend King; the company has paid increasing dividends for over 50 consecutive years.

 “It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price”